 - a.
-A newly-reactive RPR, confirmed by a reactive treponemal EIA, FTA-ABS or TPPA, OR - b.
+A newly-reactive RPR, confirmed by a reactive treponemal EIA, FTA-ABS or TPPA, - OR - b.
 A four-fold or greater increase over the last known RPR titer in a person with a previous history of syphilis is presumptive.

-NOTE: Persons with a typical ulcer, a newly-reactive RPR or STAT POSTIVE RPR card test and no history of previous syphilis may be treated for primary syphilis prior to the results of the treponemal test being available.
+NOTE: Persons with a typical ulcer, a newly-reactive STAT RPR and no history of previous syphilis may be treated for primary syphilis prior to the results of the treponemal test being available.